psb1558/xgridfit-3/README.md

 </mv>
 ```

 Because hinting is now done almost exclusively on the y axis, Xgridfit 3 has an "assume-always-y" default setting which allows optimization of some rounding operations, and also relieves you of having to tediously repeat ``<set-vectors> (<setvs>)`` and ``<interpolate-untouched-points> (<iup>)`` at the beginning and end of every glyph program.
+Distance-colors can now be associated with control-values, and a new default setting instructs Xgridfit to guess at the appropriate distance-color where none is given.

 Finally Xgridfit 3 can produce a cvar table, and thus can hint variable fonts.